kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 - An unavailability of a destination must be survived for 5 minutes without direct loss of trace data
 - An average span consists of 40 attributes with 64 character length

-### System span filtering
-System related spans reported by Istio will be filtered out without option to opt-out, especially the following:
-- `/healtz` endpoint of any component deployed on `kyma-system` namespace
-- `/metrics` endpoint of any component deployed on `kyma-system` namespace
-- All outgoing spans reported by Grafana and Jaeger
-- All spans in reference to `fluent-bit` and `loki` communication It results in the following limitations:
+It results in the following limitations:
 ### Throughput
 The maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
 If more data needs to be ingested, it can result in a refusal of more data.